LATEST NEWS from the world of Ballet mécanique

 Paul Lehrman will be presenting an expanded paper by him and Eric Singer on the installation, which will be followed by a screening of the video, with a four-channel Ambisonic surround soundtrack. details

-"Ballet mécanique at the National Gallery of Art" presentation in Paris
+Paris — "Ballet mécanique at the National Gallery of Art" presentation at NIME

 Eric Singer, director of LEMUR, the League of Electronic Musical Urban Robots, will be presenting a paper by him and Paul Lehrman describing the Ballet mécanique installation at the National Gallery, followed by the premierescreening of a new video depicting the installation.
 The presentation will be on June 7 at the New Interfaces for Musical Expression (NIME) '06 conference at IRCAM, the prestigious musical research center in Paris.